aweinstein/ocam.cl/src/py_func_call.rst

 :author: Alejandro Weinstein
 :category: python

-When running some Python experiments, where typically each experiment corresponds to run a simulation under some particular conditions, I find useful to be able to call a particular function from the command line.
+When running some Python experiments |---| where typically each experiment corresponds to run a simulation under some particular conditions |---| I find useful to be able to call a particular function from the command line.
 For example, if I define the functions ``exp_1``, ``exp_2``, and ``exp_3``, I want to be able to do the following from the command line:

 .. code-block:: bash